Avash027/Avash027/README.md

 # Hi, I am Avash 😀

-## About Me
+**About Me**

 I am currently a CSE Undergrad at International Institute of Information and Technology, Bhubaneswar.
-I like to spend most of my time in Competitive Programming and Open Source Contri I
+I like to spend most of my time in Competitive Programming and Open Source Contribution.

 **Some of the technologies I have worked with**